 From the Program Director

-The fellowship program is designed to provide extensive clinical and research experience guided by expert faculty members that have active research programs in all aspects of gastroenterology and hepatology, allowing fellows to obtain training in clinical or basic research.
-The curriculum and evaluations incorporate the competency tenets of the American Council for Graduate Medical Education (ACGME) - medical knowledge, patient care, practice-based learning and improvement, systems-based practice, professionalism, interpersonal and communication skills.
+The fellowship program is designed to provide extensive clinical and research experience guided by expert faculty with training in all aspects of endoscopy, gastroenterology and hepatology.
+The curriculum and evaluation process incorporate the competencies tenets of the American Council for Graduate Medical Education (ACGME) – medical knowledge, patient care, practice-based learning and improvement, systems-based practice, professionalism, and interpersonal and communication skills.

 Professor of Medicine